Help to set up offering care and support as a community micro-enterprise

 - give you practical information on regulation, training and opportunities in the health and social care sector

 I have always had an entrepreneurial drive to work for myself and as my children got older and all went to school, I was looking to do something based in the community that enabled me to help people in my local area.
-I approached the career advisor in Biggleswade and as part of the meeting was told about Community Catalysts.
-I went on to meet (the local Catalyst) Alistair.
-We had a few meetings and before I knew it, I had my own business working hours that fit around my family life and, most importantly, supporting people in my local community.
+I approached the career advisor in Biggleswade and as part of the meeting was told about Community Catalysts and after a few meetings with the local coordinator, and before I knew it, I had my own business working hours that fit around my family life and, most importantly, supporting people in my local community.

 Kelly Slater, Together – CME